dynamsoft-docs/label-recognition-docs/parameters/reference/inference-setting/index.md

 &nbsp;

 ### LineNumber
 Sets the source line(s) by specifying the line numbers.
-It is optional and only takes effect when the `ReferenceAreaType` parameter is specified as "DLR_RAT_TEXT_LINE".
+It is optional and only takes effect when the `ReferenceAreaType` parameter is specified as "RAT_TEXT_LINE".
 If both `LineNumber` and `LineRegEx` are specified, `LineNumber` has a higher priority than `LineRegEx`.

 #### As Json Parameter